 Human Resources staff work with employment coordinators throughout the university and provide support and guidance for hiring managers.
-Most position openings are posted on the web at:
+Most position openings are posted in the Human Resources office and on the web at:

 https://lehigh.hiretouch.com.

 Internal applicants can also select the Search/Apply for Positions link from the Careers main page of the HR website.